Writing for Web & Print

 Another client, San Antonio-b...

-After first-born, additional children don’t ward off depression, UTSA researcher finds
+Having more children doesn’t ward off depression, UTSA researcher finds

 The researchers initially expected to find the opposite trend, reasoning that single-child parents have only one person to support them in their older years, and they face more years as “empty-nesters.”